PolarbearDK/Miracle.FileZilla.Api/README.md

 ##FileZilla Server versions supported
 * 0.9.46 - First version supported
-* 0.9.47 (Not recommended)
+* 0.9.47 - ()Not recommended)
-* 0.9.48 - Recommended version
+* 0.9.48
+* 0.9.49

-* Newer versions are supported provided that the FileZilla team has not changed the protocol version (an ApiException is thrown upon connect if that is the case).
+Newer versions are supported provided that the FileZilla team has not changed the protocol version (an ApiException is thrown upon connect if that is the case).
 Basically: If the API can connect to the FileZilla server then you are good to go!
-If not then let me know.
+If not then let me know, an I will fix it.

 ##Example: Create user in 5 easy steps: